hundredrabbits/thebook/north_pacific_logbook.md

 # Seasickness

-People often ask us if we get sea sick, and we say that yes, we feel sea sick at the start of every trip.
+People often ask us if we get sea sick, and yes, we do feel sea sick at the start of every trip.

 On the first day, we both become ill and grumpy.
-The early symptoms of sea sickness include a headache, a reduced appetite, and a morose view on things.
+The early symptoms of sea sickness include a headache, a reduced appetite, and a morose view of things.
 Our inner ears fight our eyes, both are determined to convince the brain of their version of reality.
 This incongruity, if allowed to persist, will trigger vomitting.
-In our 5 years of sailing, we've managed to keep our food and fluids inside, where they belong.

-The first 2 days of every offshore trip are the hardest.
-We whine a lot, profess to hate sailing, and question why we do it at all.
-Then on the 3 rd day our inner ears adjust, our brains adapt and learn the rhythm of the boat, and sailing is fun again!
-Although, we've met sailors that are not so lucky, cursed with seasickness that persists for the entirety of their trip, and yet, they continue to sail.
-It's remarkable, really.
+The first 2 days are the hardest.
+We whine a lot, profess that we hate sailing, and begin questioning why we've ever even decided to leave the dock.
+Then on the third day, our inner ears adjust, our brains adapt and learn the rhythm of the boat, and sailing gets fun again!
+Although, we've met sailors that are not so lucky, cursed with constant seasickness that persists for the entirety of their trips, and yet, they continue to sail.

-The best thing to do to not get sea sick, is to stay outside, and to keep your mind off the motion of the boat.
-Going indoors for a long time, say, to retrieve an item from a locker, is the number one trigger for us.
-What do we do when seasick?
-We take turns steering the boat, keep our eyes on the horizon and take in some fresh air.
-When steering, we can anticipate the movement of the boat, which allows our brain (and eyes) to re-calibate.
+The best advices we got against seasick, is to stay outside, and to keep your mind off the motion of the boat.
+Going indoors to retrieve an item from a locker, is the number one trigger for seasickness.
+To alleviate the symptoms we take turns steering the boat, keep our eyes on the horizon and take in some fresh air.
+When steering, we can anticipate the movement of the boat, which allows our brain to re-calibate with our eyes.

 *  *  *